Lee Yu-jun

-Lee Yu-jun (born 26 September 1989) is a South Korean professional footballer who plays as a defensive midfielder for Liga 2 side Sumsel United.
+Lee Yu-jun (born 26 September 1989) is a South Korean professional footballer who plays as a defensive midfielder for Championship side RANS Nusantara.

 Early life

 He was also known as Lee Jong-in both in Brazil and South Korea before he changed his name legally to Lee Yu-jun.

 Club career

 Born in South Korea, he lived in Brazil for 9 years since 2002 and played football there for 5 years.
 He started his professional career in 2007.

 On 17 August 2016, he decided to sign a contract with Bhayangkara.
 On 9 May 2022, Lee was signed for Madura United to play in Liga 1 in the 2022–23 season.

 Personal life

 Born and raised in South Korea, he acquired Indonesian citizenship in 2022.